PalEON-Project/env_regional/README.txt

    — Web Link: http://dx.doi.org/10.3334/ORNLDAAC/1248
    — Date Accessed: 28 September, 2015
    — Additional Notes: PalEON drivers are from LUHa.v1 files only, which are 1500-2005, with no urban
      land.
+LULCC was filled to the PalEON temporal domain according to the following scheme:
+     1) 0850 - 1499: All land in primary vegetation cover,  no disturbances or land use transitions This is essentially assuming no significant human influence prior to 1500.
+For models relying on the land cover portion, this may lead to abrupt transition to crops in the Ohio River Valley and could cause issues since we did not calculate the area moving from primary forest to cropland.
+        If this is an issue, please let us know and we’ll fix it.
+     2) 2005 - 2010: No more land cover transitions or harvest; land use designation stays as it was in 2005 (secondary land will keep aging).

      Raw files are provided in a format similar to the original.
 Utility scripts will be generated to help reformat drivers for particular models.

      Variable codes are as follows:
      Variable	Description